What is Compassion Fatigue?

 Some ways to combat compassion fatigue include taking breaks, seeking therapy (counseling, relaxing techniques such as meditation or yoga), recognizing when we may be going over the edge of what we can handle emotionally and stepping back level of efforts for a little bit, and aligning ourselves with fellow advocates to support each other during the tough times.

-I like to do a long dog walk with something funny or uplifting in my earbuds, yoga, or spend quality time with my own animals.
+Consider a long dog walk with something funny or uplifting in your earbuds, yoga, or spending quality time with your own animals.

 Want some ideas on how to stay positive while participating in animal rescue?
 This applies to those who simply support by following social media or donating to the cause as well as boots on the ground!
 BIG TIP: Take a break when needed.
 Pause volunteering or fostering for a bit.
 Snooze social media accounts which trigger you.
 We have to take care of ourselves to best help others and the animals!